1

 • Be present during, and closely monitor, visitation sessions at all times.

-• Conduct in office based supervised visitation sessions.
+• Conduct in office-based supervised visitation sessions.

 • Report observations of sessions to Supervisor; document visits in case files.

-• Ensure that Program policies and procedures are followed during visit according to "Conditions for Participation" form.
+• Ensure that Program policies and procedures are followed during the visit according to "Conditions for Participation" form.

 • Assist with childcare when necessary.